• Skip to primary navigation

 • Air Fryer Coconut Shrimp with Piña Colada DipAir Fryer Coconut Shrimp with Piña Colada Dip

-Filed Under: gluten free, healthy, lightened up, lunch, quick & easy, salads, seafood, snacks & appetizers, sugar free, vegetarian Tagged With: buffalo, buffalo chicken, buffalo tuna, dip, high protein, low-carb, skinny, summer, tuna, tuna salad, wing sauce
+Filed Under: gluten free, healthy, lightened up, lunch, quick and easy, salads, seafood, snacks and appetizers, sugar free, vegetarian Tagged With: buffalo, buffalo chicken, buffalo tuna, dip, high protein, low-carb, skinny, summer, tuna, tuna salad, wing sauce

 Previous Post: « Meet Melissa + Israel + Red Pepper Shakshuka